mstksg/inCode/copy/entries/advent-gol.md

 still has two 2s in the source vector to pull in and distribute.

-One final thing we need to keep track of is to not count a point transitioning to itself if it results from no actual internal changes.
+One final thing we need to keep track of is to not count a point transitioning to itself if it results from no actual internal changes (this is the "minus one" in $3^d-1$: we should not include the single original point itself, but we *should* count extra occurrences of the original point if it arose from a reflection).
 This can be done by checking if each of our bin choices involved exactly no inter-bin flows (they were all of the form `0+x+0`).

 Phew!
 That's a bit of a mathematical doozy, huh?
 But trust me when I say it's easier to understand if play around with the interactive element and follow along